antimof/UxPlay/README.txt

 in the build instructions should bring in other required GStreamer packages as dependencies, but will not install all possible plugins.

-### 5. Failure to decrypt ALL video and/or audio streams from old or non-Apple clients:
+### 5. Failure to decrypt ALL video and audio streams from old or non-Apple clients:

-This triggers error messages, and will be probably due to use of an incorrect protocol for getting the AES decryption key from the client.
-This happened when a user tried to use the Windows AirPlay-emulator client *AirMyPC* with UxPlay.
-It turned out that *AirMyPC* used an older less-encrypted protocol similar to AirPlay1, relying only on Apple's "FairPlay" encryption of the AES key used to decrypt the encrypted audio stream from the client (and which is also used as part of the video decryption); on top of FairPlay encryption, AirPlay2 adds a hash of the AES key with a "shared secret" created in the initial handshake between client and server.
-This hash is omitted in the older protocol used by *AirMyPC*, which is detected using the "User Agent" string it reports:
+This triggers an unending stream of error messages, and means that the audio decryption key (also used in video decryption) was not correctly extracted from data sent by the client.
+This should not happen for iOS 9.3 or later clients.
+However, if a client uses the same older version of the protocol that is used by the Windows-based AirPlay client emulator *AirMyPC*, the protocol can be switched to the older version by the setting `OLD_PROTOCOL_CLIENT_USER_AGENT_LIST` in lib/global.h.
-"AirMyPC/2.0".
-The client User Agent string is shown in uxplay's terminal output; if it is suspected that some other old or non-Apple client is also using this modified protocol, you can add its "User Agent" string to `OLD_PROTOCOL_CLIENT_USER_AGENT_LIST` in lib/global.c, and rebuild UxPlay.
+UxPlay reports the client's "User Agent" string when it connects.
+If some other client also fails to decrypt all audio and video, try adding its "User Agent" string in place of "xxx" in the entry "AirMyPC/2.0;xxx" in global.h and rebuild uxplay.

-Note that Uxplay declares itself to be an AppleTV2,1 with a sourceVersion 220.68 taken from an AppleTV3,1; this can also be changed in global.h.
-(It is crucial for UxPlay to declare this old value of sourceVersion, as this prompts the Apple client to use the iOS 12 "legacy" protocol to make the connection with the UxPlay server; it is probably not necessary for UxPlay to claim to be such an old AppleTV model.)
+Note that Uxplay declares itself to be an AppleTV2,1 with a sourceVersion 220.68; this can also be changed in global.h.
+It is crucial for UxPlay to declare this old value of sourceVersion, as this prompts the Apple client to use a less-encrypted "legacy" protocol needed by third-generation Apple TV's, which are 32-bit devices that cannot run modern tvOS; it is probably not necessary for UxPlay to claim to be such an old AppleTV model.

 ChangeLog
 =========